The Boy Next Door (film): Plot

 After an incident where Noah violently assaults school bully Jason Zimmer for harassing Kevin, Vicky discovers that Noah was kicked out of his previous school for disorderly conduct and expels him after he aggressively insults her.
-At the school dance, Noah confronts Claire in the bathroom and reveals his obsession with her, before aggressively coming onto her, but she attacks him and leaves, demanding that he stay away from her and Kevin.
+At the school dance, Noah confronts Claire in the bathroom and reveals his obsession with her, before attempting to rape her, she attacks him and leaves, demanding that he stay away from her and Kevin.
 That night, Claire sees Noah having sex with Allie, Kevin's classmate and prom date.
 The next day, Noah leaves a printer running in Claire's classroom, with pictures of them sleeping together scattered around, but Claire removes all the photos before her students arrive.
 Later, when Garrett's car brakes fail, he and Kevin narrowly escape serious injury.
 Noah attempts to blackmail Claire with a video of them having sex, claiming he will surrender it if she continues sleeping with him, but she refuses.

 Claire asks Vicky to lure Noah away from his house so she can break in and delete the video.
-While there, she finds explicit pictures of herself on the walls along with instructions on tampering with the brakes of both Garrett's and his parents' cars, prompting her to speak with a detective about the fatal car crash that killed Noah's parents.
+While there, she finds nude pictures of herself on the walls along with instructions on tampering with the brakes of both Garrett's and his parents' cars, prompting her to speak with a detective about the fatal car crash that killed Noah's parents.
 Meanwhile, Noah holds Vicky hostage and lures Claire to her house.
 When Claire arrives, she finds Vicky dead and calls 911, but Noah appears.
 When she accuses him of killing his parents, he clarifies that his mother killed herself after his father cheated on her, and he retaliated by cutting his father's car's brakes, killing him and his mistress.